LukeGrahamLandry/franca/devlog.md

-- got rid of FnWip. cause i wasnt using it right with constexprs anyway. now just tracking var types in the global thing.
+- got rid of FnWip. cause i wasnt using it right with constexprs anyway. now just tracking var types in the global thing. the other thing they did was tracking callees so you could try to emit them first.
+- trying to make small_types test work on cranelift. revealed problem of using normal loads for implicit access to vars that should be u8, so then really you should zero the stack slot at the beginning which i wasn't doing so i guess it worked by luck. new system is emit_bc never sees a GetVar, the frontend inserts `&[]` every time so it goes through the normal logic that might replace that with the intrinsic load/store. but now there's the u8/i64 types problem, so i guess i have to say zero extend on every load.

 ## stop committing generated stuff & do u8 strings (May 14)